Joseki-jl/Joseki.jl/deploying/google cloud platform/Readme.md

 Make sure to answer `Y` to the "Allow unauthenticated invocations to...".
 It should report a URL that you can go to and see that the API is working.

+## Disclaimer

+The primary author of this package is a Google employee, but this is not an official Google product or endorsed by Google in any way.